 I am working in this small room barely big enough to accommodate my small desk and a single chair.
 At the end of each day I return to the rooming house where sad, desperate men hit me up for money.
-Sad and desperate myself I feel the need to make contact with someone who cares.
-I go to the phone booth on the corner and call my friend Wayne.
-But I have to hang up because all I can do is sob.
+Sad and desperate myself I feel the need to make contact with a reassuring voice.
+I go to the phone booth on the corner and call my friend Wyn, but I have to hang up.

-We have repeated this routine every school day.
+Ben and I have repeated this routine every school day.
 I drop him off at Hopewell Public School, make sure he has his lunch, wish him a good day.
 This time, from the back seat, he asks “What’s going on?”
-I don’t answer because my throat is clogged with sobs.
+I don’t answer.
 “What’s going on?”

 There is that moment of incomprehension when the pattern has been repeated so often without variation and suddenly your expectations are denied by a violent rupture.
 Things are not as they should be.
 Things will never again be as they should.
 I already have my key out to unlock the door when I see that the door has been kicked in.